CatalinMoldova/CCCS3-subtask-12-/README.md

 n,m,k = map(int, input().split())

-#ans will be the string we will submit
+"""ans will be the string we will submit """ ans=''
-ans=''
 """because we have two possible choices for the pitches in the sample, a good sample will either be of length 1 ore 2"""

-#there are always n 1-length good samples, just the elements
+"""there are always n 1-length good samples, just the elements
-#there are at n-1 consecutive pairs in the string, there are at most n-1 2-length good samples
-#if there are less than n or more than 2n-1 pairs, we have a contradiction
-if k<n or k>2*n-1:
+    there are at n-1 consecutive pairs in the string, there are at most n-1 2-length good samples if there are less than n or more than 2n-1 pairs, we have a contradiction""" if k<n or k>2*n-1:
     ans='-1'
 else: